immense/Remotely/README.md

 		* More information: https://letsencrypt.org/, https://certbot.eff.org/
     * App root will be the above output folder.
 * Change values in appsettings.json for your environment.
+* After creating your account on the website, you can set "AllowSelfRegistration" to false in appsettings.json to disable registration.
 * Documentation for hosting behind Nginx can be found here: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-2.2

+## Remote Control Requirements
+* Windows: Only the latest version of Windows 10 is tested.
+* Linux: Only Lubuntu 18.10 is tested.
+	* Your account must be set to auto login for unattended remote control to work.
+	* The install script needs to be run while the above account is logged in.

 ## Session Recording
 * You can turn on session recording in appsettings.json.